sigmorphon/2024TokenST/README.md

 ## Timeline (Tentative)

-- December 1, 2023: Task website is complete, and accepting registrations to the mailing list
+- February 15, 2023: Task website is complete, and accepting registrations to the mailing list
-- January 15, 2024: Data collection is complete, and data is released to participants
+- March 1, 2024: Data collection is complete, and data is released to participants
-- February 15, 2024: Baseline systems released to participants
+- April 1, 2024: Baseline systems released to participants
 - May 15, 2024: Test data is available for participants
 - May 31, 2024: Final Submissions are due
 - June 3, 2024: Results announced to participants